A GAME LIBRARY NETWORK

 TO FIGHT VIOLENCE AND MISERY

-Mission Enfance has been acting against the violence imposed on children, in Bogota and other regions of Colombia through the implantation of “toy and game libraries”.
-In twenty years, the association has created a network of 7 centres, concentrating on the problems encountered by the children: violence in Santa Marta and la Uvita, racial denigration in the Choco region, towards the Afrodescendientes, descendants of the African slaves at the time of the conquistadors; Neglect and poverty of Indians of Amazonia in Letitia.
-A new toy and game library has been created in Yopal, in partnership with the company Perenco.
+Mission Enfance has been acting against the violence imposed on children, in Bogotá and other regions of Colombia through the implantation of “toy and game libraries”.
+In these activity centres, the child learns, through playing, the rules of life in society and the respect that is due to him and that he owes to others.
+In twenty years, the association has created a network of 7 centres, concentrating on the problems encountered by the children: violence in Santa Marta and la Uvita (Boyaca), racial denigration in the Choco region, towards the Afro-descendants of slaves at the time of the conquistadors.
+Neglect and poverty of Indians of Amazonia in Letitia.

 This project is conducted under the direction and control of our local coordinator, Françoise Bardon.
 Each child is followed by animators who help him evacuate the violence experienced in her family every day.
 In Bogotá, football, basketball and ping-pong championships are organised to attract 13-year-olds who hang out in the streets.
 Children also benefit from a school support program and a baby-toy library welcomes children under 4 and their parents.